 \textbf{GNN Black-box Watermarking.} WGRG~\cite{zhao2021watermarking} is the first GNN black-box watermarking method.
 WGB~\cite{xu2023watermarking} further extends this line of work.
 They construct the backdoor samples by modifying the node features in node classification and modifying the graph topology in graph classification.

-GNN black-box watermarking methods present strong robustness against model post-processing techniques (\textbf{R0}) and offer advantages in terms of overhead (\textbf{R4}).
-However, the integration of the backdoor introduces significant security vulnerabilities (\textbf{R1}), restricting their applicability in security-critical environments.
-Furthermore, these methods only possess zero-bit capacity.
-Ownership verification requires multiple queries to the suspect model, which increases financial cost and is prone to detection.
-In addition, the watermark is easily forged (\textbf{R2}) due to the prevalence of natural misclassifications.
-The adversary can collect many naturally misclassified samples to falsely claim ownership.
+GNN black-box watermarking methods present strong robustness against model post-processing techniques (\textbf{R3}) and offer advantages in overhead (\textbf{R4}).
+However, the integration of the backdoor introduces significant security vulnerabilities (\textbf{R1}).
+Furthermore, these methods only possess zero-bit capacity (\textbf{R2}), which requires that every watermarked model be associated with a unique trigger graph.
+Ownership verification requires multiple queries to the suspect model for every trigger graph, which increases financial cost and is prone to detection.
+In addition, the watermark built on the backdoor is easily forged because the adversary can collect many naturally misclassified samples and falsely claim ownership~\cite{shao2024explanation}.

-\textbf{GNN Fingerprinting.} GrOVe~\cite{waheed2024grove} is the first GNN fingerprinting method that utilizes layer-wise embedding entanglement for ownership verification.
-However, it requires access to intermediate layers, making it unsuitable for black-box settings.
-RBOVG~\cite{zhou2024revisiting} addresses this limitation and improves the robustness.
-They apply partial node feature masking and use the overall behavior of the model as the fingerprint to improve robustness.
-GNNFingers~\cite{you2024gnnfingers} can be applicable to tasks at various levels, including node-level, edge-level, and graph-level tasks.
-They jointly optimize the fingerprint and the ownership classifier.
-The classifier is trained to distinguish between the outputs of copied models (treated as positive samples) and those of independently trained models (treated as negative samples).
-The fingerprint is iteratively updated based on the classifier’s predictions.

-GNN fingerprinting methods inherently avoid backdoors (\textbf{R1}).
-However, constructing fingerprints incurs high overhead (\textbf{R4}).
-It is prone to falsely identifying independently trained models as unauthorized copies if the models have undergone extensive post-processing.
-This compromises the credibility of ownership verification (\textbf{R3}).
-As a result, these methods are unsuitable for scenarios involving frequent model distribution or strict time constraints, as the fingerprints require much time to be reconstructed for each distributed model.
-Furthermore, model post-processing is routine in practice, and independently collected datasets are likely to exhibit overlap.
-Existing GNN fingerprinting methods only possess zero-bit capacity (\textbf{R2}).
+\textbf{GNN Fingerprinting.} GNN fingerprinting verifies ownership by comparing the similarity of inherent characteristics (i.e., fingerprints).
+Fingerprints can be layer-wise embeddings of nodes~\cite{waheed2024grove} or overall model behaviors~\cite{zhou2024revisiting}.
+Comparing similarity does not require embedding a backdoor (\textbf{R1}).
+However, constructing fingerprints incurs a significant computational overhead (\textbf{R4}).
+Independently trained models may exhibit similarities to the fingerprinted model due to post-processing techniques (e.g., pruning, fine-tuning), leading to false positives (\textbf{R3}).
+This method also possess zero-bit capacity (\textbf{R2}).